jbasdf/justinball_old/README.md

-#React Client Starter App
+#SpeakEasy
 -----------------------
-There are many starter kits that will help you get started with React and Redux.
-This is the one created by, maintained by and used by [Atomic Jolt](http://www.atomicjolt.com).
-Atomic Jolt uses this as application as a starting place for our [Ruby on Rails React starter application](https://github.com/atomicjolt/react_starter_app) and our [Firebase React starter appliction](https://github.com/atomicjolt/react_firebase_starter_app).
+SpeakEasy is a simple blogging/content tool built on the [React Client Starter App](https://github.com/atomicjolt/react_client_starter_app), maintained by and used by [Atomic Jolt](http://www.atomicjolt.com).

 #Getting Started: